webpack/webpack.js.org/content/concepts/hot-module-replacement.md

 ### From The Module View

 HMR is an opt-in feature, so it only affects modules that contains HMR code.
 The documentation describes the API that is available in modules.
 In general the module developer writes handlers that are called when a dependency of this module is updated.
-He can also write a handler that are called when this module is updated.
+The developer can also write a handler that is called when this module is updated.

 In most cases it's not mandatory to write HMR code in every module.
 If a module has no HMR handlers the update bubbles up.
 This means a single handler can handle a update to a complete module tree.
 If a single module in this tree is updated, the complete module tree is reloaded (only reloaded not transferred).